Slofi/aircrack-ng-arm64/README.md

 # aircrack-ng on Ubuntu 24.04 arm64

-If you're running Ubuntu 24.04 (Noble) on an arm64 device — a Rock 5B, a Pi, an Orange Pi, whatever — and you tried to install aircrack-ng the normal way, you already know:
+If you're running Ubuntu 24.04 (Noble) on an arm64 device — a Rock 5B, a Pi, an Orange Pi, whatever, and you tried to install aircrack-ng the normal way, you already know:

 ```
 E: Package 'aircrack-ng' has no installation candidate